How To Overcome Overwhelm & Beat Busy

 Change your perception:

 Lastly, to overcome busyness change your perception of what great work really looks like.
 Right now, your perception might be that the ideal worker is the one who comes to work early, rushes through lunch, stays late, emails at all hours, and prioritizes work over everything.
-A healthier, more productive, and more sustainable perception of the ideal worker might be someone who does great work (output over hours worked), is well-rested and healthy, and has a great life outside of work—not someone who’s always busy and on the road to burnout.

-In the end, the biggest difference between being busy and being productive is the way we approach work.
-Some feel constrained by outside forces: bosses, coworkers, clients, technology.
-In other words, they approach work from the outside in.
 Others do the opposite.
 They decide first what they must achieve and then they take the steps to realize their goals while refusing to let other people, technology, or organizational constraints dictate their choices.
 This is the inside out approach to work and it’s the difference between being busy and being productive.

 Whenever you are ready… here are 3 ways I can help you accelerate to your next level of performance & success: